Bardia Jungle Safari Tour

 You can charge your electrical devices at hotels and lodges because there are no power outages.
 In the Himalayan region, however, hotel owners may levy a nominal fee.

 Bardia, located in the western Terai of Nepal, has a subtropical climate and highly fertile land.
 The area is dense with subtropical forests and vegetation.
 The thermometer oscillates between 12°C and 39°C throughout the year.
 The monsoon season of July and August usually is wet and cloudy, and the dry seasons of summer from March to May are dry, warm, and straightforward.
 The hottest month in Baridya National Park is May, with the highest temperature of 39 °C and the lowest of 27 °C. The winter season from December to February is characterized by an average temperature below 25°C, with January being the coldest month.

 Because of its favorable weather conditions, the park is the habitat of endangered animals like the Bengal tiger and bird species.
 The Karnali and Babai rivers are not the only habitat of more than 125 species of fish but also the source of irrigation of its fertile lands.
 Thus the area is sometimes also referred to as the country’s breadbasket.

 Bardia national park is open for safari and excursion all year round.
-Still, the ideal months for this safari are from September to early December and from late February to May.
+Still, the ideal months for this safari are from September to early December and late February to May.
 The daytime temperature remains calm and relaxed from September to November, with the autumn season prevailing.
 From March to May, it’s spring season, but the daytime temperature may increase to 40 degrees.
 These months are best for viewing the Bengal tiger, one-horned rhinoceros, and other animal species in their natural habitat.